yosrym93/kwikker-backend/docs/source/user_profile.rst

 Routes
 -------------------------------------
-The routes modules contains the API endpoints of users_profiles.
+The routes modules contains the API endpoints of the user profiles.

 .. automodule:: users_profiles.routes